01mf02/jq-lang-spec/spec.typ

 For this, we use the lowering in @mir and the semantics defined in @semantics.
 As an example, we will show a few properties of object construction.

-Let us start by proving a few helper lemmas.
+Let us start by proving a few helper lemmas, where
-In the remainder, $c$ and $v$ denote some arbitrary context and value.
+$c$ and $v$ always denote some arbitrary context and value, respectively.

 #lemma[
-  For the HIR filters $f$ and $g$ and the Cartesian operator $cartesian$ (such as addition, see @tab:binops), we have $floor(f cartesian g)|^c_v = sum_(x in floor(f)|^c_v) sum_(y in floor(g)|^c_v) stream(x cartesian y)$.
+  For any HIR filters $f$ and $g$ and any Cartesian operator $cartesian$ (such as addition, see @tab:binops), we have $floor(f cartesian g)|^c_v = sum_(x in floor(f)|^c_v) sum_(y in floor(g)|^c_v) stream(x cartesian y)$.
 ] <lem:cart-sum>